merovex-press/stranded-series/docs/80-Treatments/0101-discovery.md

 ##### Ephraim "Boydell" at Smithy - Chambersburg / O'Brien's Smithy - Day

-**November 20, 1762** Ephraim fixes _MOOK-1_'s horse's hoof, foregoing compensation (overseen by Chester approvingly) He later catches Ephraim sleeping in the shop and takes pity by giving him a blanket, etc. They talk politics and Ephraim finds Chester is pro-Liberty.
+**November 20, 1762 (Saturday)** Ephraim fixes _MOOK-1_'s horse's hoof, foregoing compensation (overseen by Chester approvingly) He later catches Ephraim sleeping in the shop and takes pity by giving him a blanket, etc. They talk politics and Ephraim finds Chester is pro-Liberty.

+## Mook dies - Burnt Cabin / Sidneyville  - Day

+**November 25 1762.
+(Thursday)** , A Mook travels through Fannet Township to Burnt Cabins / Sidneyville.
+Gets sense of dread at abandoned township, but is killed by indians before he can depart.

 ##### Mortimer Detects Ephraim - Shippensburg / Widow's Tavern - Day

-**November 21, 1762** Mortimer discovers Ephraim is in Chambersburg using _Jeffry Boydell_.
+**November 27, 1762 (Saturday)** Mortimer discovers Ephraim is in Chambersburg using _Jeffry Boydell_.
 Mortimer sends Dorian in an effort to help Dorian's career.

 - [ ]: Learn Jeffry Biggs knows Edward Shippen IV
 - [ ]: Learn why Jeffry is in Shippensburg